glimte/mmate-docs/tools/README.md

 # Mmate Tools

-Mmate provides command-line tools for monitoring and managing your messaging system.
+Mmate provides external command-line tools for monitoring and managing your messaging system.
+These tools are distributed from the [mmate-toolbox](https://github.com/glimte/mmate-toolbox) repository as standalone utilities.

 ## Available Tools